akhyn/masstris/README.md

  ============
 Settings can be changed in "configuration.txt", reset to default by deleting the file.
 ##### Important Settings:
 FullScreen on/off
 Resolution for windowed mode
 Max Games has no hard limit... the difference between the number of players and the cap will be made up by AI if turned on.
 Performance of the system and size of the display required are left up to the user.
 As many keyboard configurations as wanted can be added by following patterns for keyboard 1 and 2.
-All gamepads and joysticks detected will be assigned to the other players
+All gamepads and joysticks detected will be assigned to the other players.

 Customizing Assets
 ==================
 ### Music:
 Drop in any *.ogg music files in the data/music folder and it will be randomly selected to play during gameplay.
 The menu.ogg file is the track played on menu screen.

 ### Backgrounds:
 Drop in wallpapers in the data/backgrounds folder to be randomly displayed during games.
 *.jpg format recommended

 License Information
 ===================
 ### Menu track:
-The Pirate and the Dancer by Rolemusic on Enough Records (converted to .ogg)
+The Pirate and the Dancer by Rolemusic on Enough Records
+(converted to .ogg)

 ### Other included tracks for demonstration:
 Epic Song by BoxCat Games
 Battle (Boss) by BoxCat Games
 Breaking In by BoxCat Games
 (converted to .ogg)

 ### Background images